 With the mixer on low, add the milk, lime juice and strawberry puree.
 Continue to mix until all ingredients come together to form a spreadable frosting.
 Mix in the salt.

 Use a small cookie dough or ice cream scoop to top each cupcake with about 1 tablespoon of frosting.
-Serve immediately.
-Makes 12 cupcakes.
+Serve right away.